Be alert to early symptoms of leukemia and keep children away from threats

 Leukemia

 In the clinical field of medicine, leukemia is also called blood cancer and belongs to the category of malignant tumors.
 It is mainly divided into two types: acute leukemia and chronic leukemia.
 The difference is the speed and degree of onset.
-Leukemia is deteriorating faster, and it is often difficult to cure once it has leukemia, and adolescents are more frequent people with leukemia, so parents should always pay attention to the child’s physical condition and clearly distinguish the early symptoms of leukemia.
+Leukemia is deteriorating faster, and it is often difficult to cure once it has leukemia.
+Adolescents are more frequent people with leukemia, so parents should always pay attention to the child’s physical condition and clearly distinguish the early symptoms of leukemia.

 So what are the symptoms of leukemia?